 Students have always needed extra support when starting their first year of middle or high school.
-After two consecutive school years of interrupted in-person schooling during the global pandemic – and in acknowledgment of the profound inequities that shape the educational experience of young people – those supports are needed more than ever.
-In response, educators are searching for ways to create proactive processes and to increase the individual intentionality of school- and district-level bridge programs.
-When planned specifically with incoming students in mind, these processes serve to connect educators across schools and to boost students’ sense of belonging, well–being, and academic success for the long term.
+After two consecutive school years of interrupted in-person schooling during the global pandemic – and acknowledging that many young people face profound inequities in their educational experiences – those supports are needed more than ever.
+In response, educators are searching for ways to create proactive processes and to increase the intentionality of school- and district-level bridge programs.
+When planned collaboratively and taking into account diverse student needs, these processes serve to connect educators across schools and to boost students’ sense of belonging, well–being, and academic success for the long term.

-- Revisit curriculum with an equity lens.
-Representation is culturally affirming and sustaining.
-Ensure all students see themselves and can make cultural connections to content.
+- Revisit transition interventions and curriculum with an equity lens, focusing on culturally affirming representation.
+Ensure all students see themselves in and can make cultural connections to content.

-- Structure opportunities to help students process and learn to discuss structural racism and social justice issues with their peers and to take action to create a more equitable society beyond the school’s walls.
+- Offer transition opportunities that help students process and learn to discuss structural racism and social justice issues with their peers and to take action to create a more equitable society beyond the school’s walls.